-Duke did as she asked.
+Duke gave her what she asked him.
 Midla cleaned her damp brow with the soggy rag.
 She took a while to catch her breath.
 Duke couldn’t help but smile at her attempts.

 “Damn…you wanted to get out of there…faster than I did,” she said.

 “Midla, I thought you were dancing.
-I saw—I saw you with Leo.”
+I saw—I thought you were with Leo.”

 “…I couldn’t agree more.”